Colored HOMFLY polynomials that distinguish mutant knots: Example: Kinoshita-Terasaka and Conway

 \section{Example: Kinoshita-Terasaka and Conway}

-In this section, we explicitly evaluate $\yng(2,1)$-colored HOMFLY-PT polynomials of Kinoshita-Terasaka and Conway knots by means of braiding operations on conformal blocks.
+In this section, we explicitly evaluate $\yng(2,1)$-colored HOMFLY-PT polynomials of Kinoshita-Terasaka $K_{KT}$ and Conway $K_C$ knot by means of braiding operations on conformal blocks.
 We refer the reader to \cite{Gu:2014,Kaul:1991vt,Kaul:1992rs,Nawata:2013qpa,Ramadevi:1992dh} for technical details.

-We will carry out the computation according to the quasi-plat representations shown in Figure \ref{fig:plat-rep}.
+For this mutant pair, the corresponding 2-tangles $\textrm{\textbf{F}}$ and $\textrm{\textbf{G}}$ are drawn in Figure \ref{F-G} and the $M_y$-mutation is performed on the $\textrm{\textbf{F}}$-tangle.
 Although the difficulty lies on the explicit expressions for fusion matrices in this method, the fusion matrices for the representation $\yng(2,1)$ are delightedly available thanks to the remarkable calculations in \cite{Gu:2014}.
-However, the quasi-plat representation Figure \ref{fig:plat-rep} requires us to define the states incorporating multiplicity indices for the three-manifold with three $S^2$ boundaries shown in Figure \ref{fig:3bdry}(b).
+However, the quasi-plat representation Figure \ref{F-G} requires us to define the states incorporating multiplicity indices for the three-manifold with three $S^2$ boundaries shown in Figure \ref{fig:3bdry}(b).

 First of all, $S^2\times I$ with four strands (Figure \ref{fig:3bdry}(a)) is equivalent to the identity operation.
 However, it can be also written by the tensor product of two ``ket'' states.
 In fact, bringing a ``bra'' to a ``ket'' amounts to the conjugation, which involves two $3j$-phases: \bea |\textrm{2-bdry}\rangle&=&\sum_{t,r_1,r_2}|\phi^{(1)}_{t;r_1,r_2}(R, \overline{R},R, \overline{R})\rangle~~ \langle\phi^{(1)}_{{t};r_1,r_2}(R, \overline{R},R, \overline{R})| \\ &=&\sum_{t,r_1,r_2}\{R,\bar{R},\bar{t},r_1\}\{R,\bar{R},\bar{t},r_2\} |\phi^{(1)}_{t;r_1,r_2}(R, \overline{R},R, \overline{R})\rangle_{\textbf{1}}~~ |\phi^{(1)}_{{t};r_2,r_1}(R, \overline{R},R, \overline{R})\rangle_{\textbf{2}}~.\nonumber \eea Since capping the third boundary of Figure \ref{fig:3bdry}(b) leads to Figure \ref{fig:3bdry}(a), we have \bea &&\sum_{t,r_1,r_3}\{R,\bar{R},\bar{t},r_3\}\delta_{r_1,r_3}\sqrt{\dim_q t}~~{}_{\textbf{3}}\langle\phi^{(1)}_{{t};r_3,r_1}(R, \overline{R},R, \overline{R}) |\textrm{3-bdry}\rangle \cr &=&\sum_{t,r_1,r_2}\{R,\bar{R},\bar{t},r_1\}\{R,\bar{R},\bar{t},r_2\} |\phi^{(1)}_{t;r_1,r_2}(R, \overline{R},R, \overline{R})\rangle_{\textbf{1}}~~ |\phi^{(1)}_{{t};r_2,r_1}(R, \overline{R},R, \overline{R})\rangle_{\textbf{2}}~. \eea Thus, the state $|\textrm{3-bdry}\rangle$ for Figure \ref{fig:3bdry}(b) can be defined as \be |\textrm{3-bdry}\rangle= \sum_{t,r_1,r_2,r_3}\Omega(t,r_1,r_2,r_3) |\phi^{(1)}_{t;r_1,r_2}(R, \overline{R},R, \overline{R})\rangle_{\textbf{1}} |\phi^{(1)}_{{t};r_2,r_3}(R, \overline{R},R, \overline{R})\rangle_{\textbf{2}}|\phi^{(1)}_{{t};r_3,r_1}(R, \overline{R},R, \overline{R})\rangle_{\textbf{3}}~, \ee where